FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 does not exist (e.g. min load is classified as an upper bound).
 The manager MUST NOT present min load as a conditional output in that case.

-If max load is a lower bound, it leads to a valid conditional output value.
+If max load is a lower bound, it leads to a valid conditional throughput value.

 #### Conditional throughput